Walking: Exercise for all agesPosted on: 05 January 2021 by 50connect editorial

 Almost everyone can do it

 You don't have to take lessons to learn how to walk.
-Probably all you need to do to become a serious walker is step up your pace and distance and walk more often.
+The only quality you need is to be motivated to step up your pace and distance and walk more often.

 You can do it almost anywhere.

 All you have to do to find a place to walk is step outside your door.
-Almost any sidewalk, street, road, trail, park, field, or shopping mall will do.
+Almost any footpath, street, road, trail, park, field, or even a shopping mall will do.
 The variety of settings available is one of the things that makes walking such a practical and pleasurable activity.

 You can do it almost anytime

-You don't have to find a partner or get a team together to walk, so you can set your own schedule.
+You don't have to partner with someone from your bubble, you can go on your own and set your own schedule.
 Weather doesn't pose the same problems and uncertainties that it does in many sports.
 Walking is not a seasonal activity. and you can do it in extreme temperatures that would rule out other activities.

 It doesn't cost anything